above-c-level/qa-project/virtual-environments/README.md

 NOTE: You are by no means required to use the language model at all.
 This is just to help those who would like to try it.

 ## Installing torch and transformers
 We will loaded the pre-trained bert model using a popular library called HuggingFace Transformers.
 First you'll need to install this library into a python virtual environment.
 The commands below will install specific versions of transformers and a library for working with tensors called torch.
 Make sure your venv is activated and then install the requirements.

 ```
 $ source cs5340-env/bin/activate
 $ pip install torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/cu116
-$ pip install transformers==4.7
+$
 ```

 Now you should be ready to go!